joshnajera/obsidian/Vue.js/App.vue advanced example.md

 <script setup> // 'setup' allows us to use composition API instead of the old options API
 import customElement from 'customElement.vue';
 import { ref, reactive, defineEmits, defineProps } from 'vue';
+import { useRoute } from 'vue-router'; // Allows for dynamic variable from URL path

 // Data binding
 const hello_world = ref("Hi there"); // Can be any primitive, but not object?
 Composition API